lab11/lab11-ec2-deployer/README.md

 The two "TF_VAR" variables are not required for Terraform to connect to AWS, but this project uses it to tag the various AWS resources it creates with contact info for auditing purposes.

-To make my AWS credentials available to Terraform, I simply source the file, like so:
+To make my AWS credentials available to Terraform and Ansible, I simply source the file, like so:

 `source ~/.aws/usr/meghan`

 Note that this approach does mean storing your credentials in plain text on your computer, which could be dangerous, especially if your user has broad permissions.
 This solution had the best balance of security and complexity for me, but look up safer alternatives if you have concerns.

-# 2. Configure the Terraform Backend

-Terraform stores the current state of the infrastructure as JSON in a flat file.
-Storing state allows it to do things like avoid recreating resources that already exist, modify existing resources with minor changes, and destroy everything it has created.

-This state can be stored locally on one computer, but is best stored in the cloud.
-Storing the state in the cloud allows teams on different computers to synchronize their Terraform projects.
-It also provides better reliability and access to backups.
-This project is set up to use AWS S3 as the backend storage for the state file.

-In AWS, make an S3 bucket.
-The default settings are fine.
-Remember the name of the bucket (e.g. `<project name>-terraform`) and the region you created it in (e.g. `us-west-1`).

-Run `terraform init` in this directory to install the required AWS modules and set up the initial state.
-Terraform will prompt you to provide the S3 bucket name and region, which is where it will store the state of the infrastructure.

-# 3. Configure the Terraform Project
+# 2. Configure the Project

-This Terraform project requires you to supply a number of configuration variables in a file called `terraform.tfvars`.
-(It must be called this for Terraform to find it automatically, otherwise you will need to specify the name of the variable file on the command line.)
+This project requires you to supply a number of configuration variables in a file called `terraform.tfvars`.
 I have provided an example file in the repo, which looks like this:

 ```
 # Project
 env_prefix = "dev"                                              # used to name resources
-project_name = "terraform-tutorial"                             # used to name resources
+project_name = "example-deployment"                             # used to name resources
 instance_count = 2
 instance_type = "t3.nano"
 is_spot = true                                                  # choose between spot or on-demand instances